shiguregaki/AM2320-WebGraph/README.md

 AM2320-WebGraph
 ---
-English
----

-I created a web graph that shows the value of the AM2320 sensor in arudino wifi module(ESP8266).
+I created a web graph that shows the value of the AM2320 sensor in Arduino wifi module(ESP8266).
 The AM2320 sensor is heated with a dryer and it is displayed in real time.

 ![demo](/docs/display_AM2320_sensor.gif)